 You are going to have so much phonics fun with sound sticks!
 This is a simple way to teach, review, and practice phonics skills with little learners.
-It is paperless, hands on, engaging, and FUN.
+It is paperless, hands-on, engaging, and FUN.
 Best yet… you can use it for how you need to use it.
 There is no right or wrong here!
-If you are in a school like mine where hands on activities are preferred over printables, I have got a treat for you!
+If you are in a school like mine where hands-on activities are preferred over printables, I have got a treat for you!
 This is something you can make once and reuse year after year!

 Sound Stick Prep

-All sheets have been organized into teachable stages so you don’t have to make all the sound sticks at one time, but rather at teachable segments through the year.
+All sheets have been organized into teachable stages so you don’t have to make all the sound sticks at one time, but rather at teachable segments throughout the year.
 Best yet, there ate 78 sounds in this one back so chances are, your phonics skills can and will be more than covered.

 More Prepping Tips

-If you prefer the black and white printables, you can choose to print these onto colorful for paper for organization and attach them to plain sticks.
+If you prefer the black and white printables, you can choose to print these onto colorful paper for organization and attach them to plain sticks.
 The option is totally yours.
 I do prefer the larger popsicle sticks for these activities though.

 Storing Sound Sticks

 You can store these fun phonics sticks in baggies, but you can also choose to use these typical pencil cases as well.
-I have found that it is easy for students to grab the sound sticks we are using as long as they are color coded.
+I have found that it is easy for students to grab the sound sticks we are using as long as they are color-coded.